 Reproduction

-It is believed that the Nothosaurus subspecies from the Triassic era reproduced sexually, like other reptiles, and it is probable that they once gave birth to live offspring.
+It is believed that their subspecies from the Triassic era reproduced sexually, like other reptiles, and it is probable that they gave birth to live offspring.
 While Nothosaurus thrived on land, it is still unknown whether it laid eggs or gave birth to live offspring.

 Threats

-Nothosaurus went extinct 200-something million years ago.
-Although the precise cause is unknown, it is thought that this species went extinct as a result of a widespread extinction event that occurred during the Triassic-Jurassic era.
+It is thought that this species went extinct as a result of a widespread extinction event that occurred during the Triassic-Jurassic era.
 Changes in temperature affect the availability of food supply which in turn directly affects the thriving element of species.
-The supply of food may not have been enough to support the Nothosaurus species.
+The supply of food may not have been enough to support this species.

-In terms of direct threats and predators, the Nothosaurus was beset on all sides.
-Nothosaurus spent most of its existence on shore and certainly never far enough to lose track of both the water and land.
+It spent most of its existence on shore and certainly never far enough to lose track of both the water and land.
 By coming back to land, Nothosaurus could avoid marine adversaries like sharks and even Ichthyosaurs.
-Yet, if archosaur reptiles had been able to access the same coastal regions as Nothosaurus did, they might have been a danger, and the land could not have been completely secure.
+Yet, if archosaur reptiles had been able to access the same coastal regions as they did, they might have been a danger, and the land could not have been completely secure.

 - Nothosaurus could isolate feeding tubes from breathing ones to eat underwater.